jakebailey/jakebailey.github.io/content/projects.md

 Go ahead and use it, if you dare; the only user I plan on actually supporting is TypeScript itself, though some daring projects appear to have switched to it.

+## every-ts

+[every-ts](https://github.com/jakebailey/every-ts) is a utility that can build and bisect any version / commit of TypeScript.
+It's useful for finding which PR broke (or fixed) something, without figuring out how to build TypeScript.

 ## pyright-action

 [pyright-action](https://github.com/jakebailey/pyright-action) is a GitHub